 A learning model composed of the division’s mission and goals statements was created to demonstrate a commitment to student learning and the unit plan.

-Student Affairs, Community Engagement, and Academic Affairs work closely together to create learning opportunities not only in the classroom, but outside the class as well.
-Through both the Residential Curriculums offered by the Office of Community Engagement, a wide variety of educational programs are offered to students that meet their needs and interests.
+Student Affairs, Residential and Student Life, and Academic Affairs work closely together to create learning opportunities not only in the classroom, but outside the class as well.
+Through both the Residential Curriculums offered by the Office of Residential and Student Life, a wide variety of educational programs are offered to students that meet their needs and interests.

 An important sub-component of the model is the “Purchase College Experience,” which dedicates itself to academic cohort-specific information and services to assure that student needs are addressed in a logical and sequential manner over the course of their four years here.